views-platform/.github/README.md

   The [Peace Research Institute Oslo (PRIO)](https://www.prio.org/) conducts research on the conditions for peaceful relations between states, groups, and people.
 PRIO is dedicated to understanding the processes that lead to violence and those that create sustainable peace.
 About half of the VIEWS core team is currently located at PRIO.

 - **Department of Peace and Conflict Research at the University of Uppsala:**
-  The [Department of Peace and Conflict Research at the University of Uppsala](https://www.uu.se/en/department/peace-and-conflict-research) is a leading academic institution in the study of conflict resolution, peacebuilding, and security.
+  The [Department of Peace and Conflict Research at Uppsala University](https://www.uu.se/en/department/peace-and-conflict-research) is a leading academic institution in the study of conflict resolution, peacebuilding, and security.
 The department is renowned for its research and education programs aimed at fostering a deeper understanding of conflict dynamics and peace processes.
 This department also hosts the [Uppsala Conflict Data Program (UCDP)](https://ucdp.uu.se/), a central data source for the VIEWS project.
-About half of the VIEWS core team is currently located at the University of Uppsala.
+About half of the VIEWS core team is currently located at Uppsala University .